County Meath Ireland · Co. Meath · Laytown Save · Share

 The Ireland's Ancient East

-One day a year, horses race on sand instead of turf.
-The rest of the year, the beach is yours.
+One day a year, horses race on the sand instead of on turf.
+The rest of the year the strand is yours, and the tide runs the timetable.

 Population